As chinchilla owners or potential future chinchilla owners, I’m sure you all have questions such as if a chinchilla is cuddly or not.

-After the Initial Phase Blows Over
+After the Initial Phase Blows Over, Cuddle Time May Increase

 After your chinchilla is comfortable with the environment, things begin to change, and you can start to see the love.

 After she was comfortable, I began attempting to condition her some and let her know that I’m safe and one of the good guys.

 Now, a few weeks into it, she will jump on, sit on my shoulder, climb on my head and from time to time even nibble my ear.

 My goal during this phase was to really show her that I’m safe and build the association, that I represent pleasure and safety.

 I’d offer small treats, allow her to eat out of my hand and would even bring the dust bath into the room where we have out of cage playtime.

-3 Weeks into The Cuddling Experience
+3 Weeks into The Cuddling Experience, Things Are Getting Better

 I can pet her in the cage and outside of the cage.
 She loves being scratched behind her ears and under her chin.

 Well sort of, if I lay down on the floor, even though the room is decent sized, she will burrow into my chest, lay on my shoulder or just hang out for several minutes on my shoulder.

 We haven’t taken a nap together by any means and cuddled up for a movie day, but she’s undoubtedly beginning to warm up and show how great chinchillas can be as pets.

 Trying to push the issue too much will just have them fleeing in the option direction from you.

-Pushing It May Cause A Fur Slip
+Forcing Cuddling May Cause a Fur Slip